 'A proper woman would never look at a man half naked unless he is her husband.'

-Pity she wasn't per see a proper woman: she lived alone in a time when such a thing was frowned upon, she had no living relatives, her little house was situated a good deal away from the village, close to the forest, and she had brought a man in her house.
+Pity she wasn't really a proper woman: she lived alone in a time when such a thing was frowned upon, she had no living relatives, her little house was situated a good deal away from the village, close to the forest, and she had brought a man in her house.

 Now where was the proper in that?
 It had probably packed up and moved into another house, Sora thought with no little amusement.